 1.5 Internal Overview

 All the components are contained under the rear panel.
 The internal components include the touch panel module and the motherboard.
-The motherboard has memory, a wireless module, a SATA hard drive bay, and three expansion interfaces.
-Optionally, an HSDPA module can be installed in any of the models.
+The motherboard has memory, a wireless module and a SATA hard drive bay.

 1.6 Specifications